Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Assumptions and definitions

 where $\Gamma\left(\mu,\nu\right)$ is the set of measures with marginals $\mu$ and $\nu$ (the set of all couplings between $\mu$ and $\nu$).

 It is well known that the existence of couplings with a contractive property implies convergence in Wasserstein distance (which can be interpreted as the infimum over all such couplings).
-The simplest such coupling is to consider simulations with common noise, this is known as synchronous coupling, therefore if one can show contraction of two simulations which share noise increments with a explicit contraction rate.
+The simplest such coupling is to consider simulations with common noise, this is known as synchronous coupling, therefore if one can show contraction of two simulations which share noise increments with an explicit contraction rate.
 Then one has convergence in Wasserstein distance with the same rate.
-With all the constants and conditions derived for all the schemes for contraction, we have convergence in Wasserstein distance by the following proposition: \begin{proposition} Assume a numerical scheme for kinetic Langevin dynamics with a $m$-strongly convex $M$-$\nabla$Lipschitz potential $U$ and transition kernel $P_{h}$.
-If any two synchronously coupled chains $\left(x_{n},v_{n}\right)$ and $\left(\Tilde{x}_{n},\Tilde{v}_{n}\right)$ of the numerical scheme have the contraction property
+With all the constants and conditions derived for all the schemes for contraction, we have convergence in Wasserstein distance by the following proposition: \begin{proposition} Assume a numerical scheme for kinetic Langevin dynamics with a $m$-strongly convex $M$-$\nabla$Lipschitz potential $U$ and transition kernel $P_{h}$. {Let $\left(x_{n},v_{n}\right)$ and $\left(\Tilde{x}_{n},\Tilde{v}_{n}\right)$ be} two synchronously coupled chains of the numerical scheme {that} have the contraction property

-for $\gamma^{2} \geq C_{\gamma}M$ and $h \leq C_{h}\left(\gamma,\sqrt{M}\right)$ for some $a,b >0$ such that $b^{2} > a$.
+for $\gamma^{2} \geq C_{\gamma}M$ and $h \leq C_{h}\left(\gamma,\sqrt{M}\right)$ for some $a,b >0$ such that {$b^{2} < a/4$}.
 Then we have that for all $\gamma^{2} \geq C_{\gamma}M$, $h \leq C_{h}\left(\gamma,\sqrt{M}\right)$, $1 \leq p \leq \infty$ and all $\mu,\nu \in \mathcal{P}_{p}(\mathbb{R}^{2d})$, and all $n \in \mathbb{N}$,